onetep-devel/documentation/dipole_correction.rst

 and in this case, dipole correction could and should be added to make sure the results are correct.

-Finally, after running ground state calculation with dipole correction, the total energy reported in the output file will contain the contribution from the dipole layer.
+Finally, after running a ground state calculation with dipole correction, the total energy reported in the output file will contain the contribution from the dipole layer.
 Furthermore, the output potential will also include the dipole layer contribution.

-In ONETEP, dipole correction can be added by
+In ONETEP, the dipole correction can be added by

 .. code::